-Niaz Ahmed Siddiqi, born in Benares (now Varanasi) in the United Province of Uttar Pradesh, India on Nov 11, 1945.
+Niaz Ahmed Siddiqi was born in Benares (now Varanasi) in the United Province of Uttar Pradesh, India on Nov 11, 1945.
 He made his first-class debut in a Quaid-e-Azam Trophy Championship match for Dacca against Karachi Whites.
-Niaz’s took 3 for 56 in 18 over’s.
+Niaz took 3 for 56 in 18 overs.
 He was the only indigenous cricketer from former East Pakistan (Now Bangladesh) to have played Test Cricket.

-Niaz Ahmad was Bengali speaking East Pakistani though, but he had lived in Dacca since he was a tiny tot and thus was a true representative of the eastern province of the country.
+Niaz Ahmad was Bengali-speaking East Pakistani though, but he had lived in Dacca since he was a tiny tot and thus was a true representative of the eastern province of the country.
 He remains the only one with this distinction.
 A right-arm fast-medium bowler from Dacca who had settled in Karachi.
-Niaz Ahmed was 11th Pakistani Test Cricketers o has died.
+Niaz Ahmed was the 11th Pakistani Test Cricketer to have died.
 He was aged 4 and has left behind a widow and two sons to mourn his loss.

-Saleem Altaf was out of test match due to torn muscle at Lord’s.
+Saleem Altaf was out of the test match due to a torn muscle at Lord’s.
 Niaz Ahmad got his chance in the second match at Trent Bridge, Nottingham.
-He had bowled impressively in the previous tour game against Glamorgan taking 2 for 69 and 2 for 12 and deserved to make his Test debut finally.
-Niaz Ahmad did well on his credit by taking 2 for 72 off his 37 over’s and looked the part with his swinging deliveries on a wicket that was receptive to his kind of bowling.
+He had bowled impressively in the previous tour game against Glamorgan, taking 2 for 69 and 2 for 12, and deserved to make his Test debut finally.
+Niaz Ahmad did well on his credit by taking 2 for 72 off his 37 overs and looked the part with his swinging deliveries on a wicket that was receptive to his kind of bowling.

-Niaz Ahmad also played in the third Test at Oval, meanwhile had continued to bowl usefully and ended the tour with a lot of credit.
+Niaz Ahmad also played in the third Test at the Oval, meanwhile, had continued to bowl usefully and ended the tour with a lot of credit.
 But his performance didn’t appear to ensure a reasonably long career for him.
-On his return from England, Niaz retained his position as the most prominent national cricket player from his part of the world.
+On his return from England, Niaz retained his position as the most prominent national cricket player in his part of the world.
 Niaz Ahmad found some time to show off his batting skills.
-In the 1969-70 Ayyub Trophy Championship match against Bahawalpur, he hit a career-best 71 not out at number 8.
+In the 1969-70 Ayub Trophy Championship match against Bahawalpur, he hit a career-best 71 not out at number 8.